Off theory

 Originally developed in the late 19th century as an alternative to bowling directly at the wicket in an attempt to get batsmen out bowled or leg before wicket, off theory led to the rise in importance of slips and gully fielders as dedicated catching positions.
-The tactic has evolved until the modern day, in which the usual line of attack by fast bowlers is somewhat further outside off stump than it was typically in the 19th century.
+The tactic has evolved until the modern day, in which the usual line of attack by fast bowlers is somewhat further outside the off stump than it was typically in the 19th century.

-Off theory - although not commonly known by that name now - has become the most common attacking bowling tactic used in cricket.
-It has thus developed many nuances and can be a ball-by-ball tactical struggle for supremacy between the bowler and batsman that many cricket fans find gripping when executed by a skilled bowler.
+Off theory, though not normally known by that name now, has become the most common attacking bowling tactic used in cricket.
+It has thus developed many nuances and can be a ball-by-ball tactical struggle for supremacy between the bowler and batsman that most cricket fans find gripping when executed by a skilled bowler.